seiyaku

 (Note also other formats: Protestant Church vows and the couple's own vows)

-The following shows the Rite of Marriage typically used in a Catholic church.
-That Rite is just a short section of the entire wedding ceremony.
+The following shows the Rite of Marriage typically used in a Catholic church, along with some cultural notes to emphasise the solemnity of the occasion.
+The Rite of Marriage is just a short section of the entire wedding ceremony.
 (See a typical Order of Service,)

 Rite of Marriage